dayahh/PacaPomo-codeEx/README.md

 *PacaPomo is an alpaca farming-simumator that utilizes an in-game pomodoro for productiveness.*

 *Development for PacaPomo began in summer 2022, and wrapped up for early access in August 2024.
 This is a project produced by <a href="https://gameheadsoakland.org/" target="_blank">Gameheads</a> students.
-Adaya is a gameplay engineer and her contributions to this project consisted primarily of gameplay and UI mechanics.*
+Adaya was a gameplay engineer and her contributions to this project consisted primarily of gameplay and UI mechanics. **Play the demo on [itch.io](https://pacapomo.itch.io/pacapomo) and [Steam](https://store.steampowered.com/app/2921870/PacaPomo/)!***

 ## Code Samples 🌽
 - Alpaca Shearing Minigame